 The mobile workforce needs dependable, high-speed network connectivity to get the job done.
 This whitepaper looks at how refreshing client fleets with built-in 4G LTE technology lets employees take the internet with them - boosting flexibility, productivity and cost-efficiency.

 Organizations today operate in a Faster Forward world, as they experience a shift towards an increasingly mobile workforce.
 Following this, an evolving stream of attackers are now targeting mobile devices where they can more easily access a larger number of high-value corporate and government assets.
 This paper will guide you through finding the right Web security partner that can improve efficiency while reducing risks and improving web experience.

 Imagine if you gave up a quarter of your office space for non-work activities; it’s inconceivable.
 But when it comes to internet bandwidth, most companies loose the same proportion to employee web misuse, streaming media and spam.
 As a company’s internet is both costly and limited, click here to find out how best reduce bandwidth loss.

-that may desire a change —this document outlines a 10-step process for determining if Google Apps is a viable, cost-effective alternative.
+For organizations considering an upgrade to the latest version of Notes® or for those that may desire a change —this document outlines a 10-step process for determining if Google Apps is a viable, cost-effective alternative.

 One of the fundamental design goals of the Internet was to achieve an unprecedented level of communications network resilience.
 As a result, packet-switched networks fundamentally enable fault tolerance, adaptive routing, and disaster recovery, so it is quite possible—and can be quite cost-effective—to build IP-based communications systems that are more reliable than circuit-switched PBX platforms.
 The key is to start with the right foundation.
 Read on.

 This VeriSign guide will demystify the technology involved and give you all the information you need to make the best decision when considering your online security options.